Best Over-Ear Headphones Under $200 Buying Guide: Welcome to What Hi-Fi?'s round-up of the best over-ear headphones under $200 in 2022.

 Read the full Austrian Audio Hi-X15 review

 The SR80 have spawned many variants within the company’s Prestige Series in the three decades since they launched, and the fact that they are still a part of the all-new Prestige X Series makes them the longest-running Grado model.
 The all-new SR80x succeeds the 2014-released, multi-What Hi-Fi?
-Award-winning SR80e from the previous Prestige E Series.
+Award-winning SR80e from the previous Prestige E Series, and picked up a 2022 What Hi-Fi?
+Award of its own.

 Everything we like about their predecessors – their nimble-footedness, expressive, rolling dynamics, and insight across well-defined frequencies – has been inherited, and the punch and panache that have made the Prestige models such born entertainers are very much also part of the SR80x’s sonic signature.
 These are far from rich or even warm in tone, but an extra generous sprinkling of refinement this time round has made their forward, clinical presentation all the more palpable.